 Conduits with the same section shape and materials are now grouped together in the conduit catalog, making it easier to view and edit them.

-Improvements to Automated Design
+Improvements to Constraint Based Design

-The automated design calculations for storm sewers include a number of enhancements, such as pipe wall thickness can be included when computing cover; drop structures can be used to minimize cover (previously drop structures only prevented a pipe from exceeding the maximum allowable slope); and a minimum drop depth can be specified for drop structures.
+The constraint based design calculations for storm sewers include a number of enhancements, such as pipe wall thickness can be included when computing cover; drop structures can be used to minimize cover (previously drop structures only prevented a pipe from exceeding the maximum allowable slope); and a minimum drop depth can be specified for drop structures.

 New Time of Concentration Methods